 The 10 highest patios in Toronto

-The highest patios in Toronto offer drinks and dining offset with a swift breeze and a bird's eye view of the city's skyline.
+The highest patios in Toronto offer drinks and dining, offset with a swift breeze and a bird's eye view of the city's skyline.
 This city has no shortage of high places—unsurprising, since we're a city of serious skyscrapers.
-Heck, the CN Tower even nabbed us a world record for 34 years.
-(Now we've got the tallest free-standing structure...in the Western Hemisphere!
-Still number one!
-Right, guys?)

-Up on the 16th floor of this King West hotel, geared primarily toward movers, shakers, and their assorted hangers-on, is a swanky rooftop deck.
-In addition to the infinity pool, visitors can enjoy a 360-degree view of the city skyline (a nice bonus to the comparatively-lower buildings in the neighbourhood).
-Technically, you need to be a guest (or a guest of a guest) to hang out up there.
-Get ready to talk your way in.
+Up on the sixteenth floor of this King West hotel, geared primarily toward movers, shakers, and their assorted hangers-on, is a swanky rooftop deck.
+Visitors can enjoy a 360-degree view of the city skyline while sipping on cocktails well into the evening.

-Good things come in fives at the Fifth entertainment complex, where the Fifth Grill (one of five built-in restaurants and lounges) resides on the fifth floor.
-The views aren't as sweeping, but the covered wooden deck provides a cozy, tucked-above-the-fray atmosphere, which makes for a romantic date spot (complete with a menu of grilled delicacies).
+Good things come in fives at the Fifth entertainment complex, where the Fifth Grill resides on the fifth floor.
+The views aren't as sweeping, but the covered wooden deck provides a cozy, tucked-above-the-fray atmosphere, which makes for a romantic date spot.

-The Queen West hotel's fifth-floor patio is chic, yet approachable - kind of like the boutique hotel itself.
-You'll find sleek seating, tons of palm fronds, a light menu of casual munchies, and a wide-open view.
+The Queen West hotel's fifth-floor patio is chic, yet approachable, kind of like the boutique hotel itself.
+You'll find sleek seating, a menu of casual munchies courtesy of Carlotta Bar, and a wide-open view.

 Join the conversation Load comments